-The Umatilla County Planning Commission finds that the only roads within a one mile area of the proposed expansion area are US Highway 395 and Bear Creek Road (County Road #1411).
-US Highway 395 is a paved two lane state highway and has the capacity to handle heavy truck traffic and additional truck trips each day.
-Bear Creek Road is a dirt road which provides local access and roughly parallels US Highway 395.
-Bear Creek Road has no access points to/from US

-Highway 395 within one mile of the access to the quarry and would not provide any beneficial use for quarry operations.
-Therefore, Bear Creek Road would not be impacted by the aggregate operation.
-Access to the expansion area will be from the existing quarry access which is an ODOT approved access.
+The Umatilla County Planning Commission finds that the only roads within a one mile area of the proposed expansion area are Highway 204 and Kirk Road (County Road #648).
+Highway 204 is a paved two lane state highway and has the capacity to handle heavy truck traffic and additional truck trips each day.
+Kirk Road is a gravel road which provides local access between Highway 204 and the community of Weston to the west.
+Access to the expansion area will be from the existing quarry access which is an approved access.
 This quarry site is only used to support public road projects (transportation system improvements), and the traffic generated from operations at this site will be temporary and sporadic.
-It is not anticipated that the continued use of this quarry would create or increase conflicts to the transportation system within one (1) mile of the site beyond current levels already associated with the existing quarry operations.
+It is not anticipated that the expansion of this quarry would create or increase conflicts to the transportation system within one (1) mile of the site beyond current levels already associated with the existing quarry operations.